marekkalnik/blog/content/blog/i-cheated-on-my-goodreads-goal.md

 I am starting the 2022, having set myself to read 15 books and promising myself I will be more consistent.
 But I also know that if by the end of the year I will be a little short on my goal, I won't let go.
 I will just try to "cheat" and reach it a smarter way.

 PS.
 I finished "Career superpowers" on the plane January 2nd.
 I don't care, It still counts for 2021.
-Psychology research has show that accepting slip-ups leads to better outcomes.
+Psychology research has shown that accepting slip-ups leads to better outcomes.
 We let ourselves recover instead of completely invalidating our goals.
 So I started my 2022 full of resolve instead of feeling like a failure.
 You should give yourself some slack too.